Jean-Pierre Thiollet: Career

-In 1994, he was the author allowed to interview Gérard Mulliez, one of the wealthiest and powerful people in France, for the book The Customer Driven Company — Moving from Talk to Action (translated in French as La Dynamique du client) by Richard C. Whiteley.

-In 1997, he played a discreet but influential role in the parliamentary election in Toulon as communications director and member of the Mayor's Cabinet.
-He was arbitrarily dismissed the morning after the successful poll and then published Le Chevallier à découvert (Laurens, Paris), a strongly suggestive and humorous book some months later.
-In 1997 too, he was, with Émile Gardaz, among the personalities when the township of Delphi appointed the renowned environmentalist Franz Weber a Citoyen d'honneur.
+During the 1980s and early 1990s, he was a member of a French press organization that focused on music halls, the circus, dance and the arts.

+From 1982 to 1986, his telephone conversations with writer Jean-Edern Hallier were monitored as part of illegal wiretaps conducted during the presidency of François Mitterrand.
+In the late 1980s, he served as vice president of Amiic, a Geneva-based real estate investment organization.
+He was a lecturer at international meetings of the organization, which was dissolved in 1997.
+In the early 1990s, he contributed as a writer and art critic for the French magazine L'Amateur d'Art.
+From 1988 to 1994, he was editor-in-chief for Le Quotidien de Paris.

+During the 1997 parliamentary elections, he served as Communications Director and as a member of the Mayor's Cabinet.
+Later that year, he published Le Chevallier à découvert (Laurens, Paris).
 In 1999, he co-produced Studies (Chopin) recorded by Radoslav Kvapil.
-From 1999 to 2001, he was the Company Secretary of Mea Publications Limited (United Kingdom) producing the print and online versions of Ici Londres magazine.
+From 1999 to 2001, he was the Company Secretary of Mea Publications Limited in the United Kingdom.

-Along with Alain Decaux, Frédéric Beigbeder and Richard Millet, he was, one of the guest writers at the 2005 Beirut Book Fair (BIEL) for Je m'appelle Byblos (My Name Is Byblos).

-In April 2006, he was directly concerned with the business resumption of France-Soir, but the entrepreneur Jean-Pierre Brunois was finally chosen by the Commercial Court of Lille.

 Since 2007, he has been a member of the World Grand Family of Lebanon (RJ Lebanon Club).

 In 2009, Thiollet signed a petition in support of the film director Roman Polanski, calling for his release after Polanski was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.
 From 2009 to 2012, he worked as one of the France-Soir editors.

-In October 2016, after dedicating a book about Jean-Edern Hallier to "the youth native from Euroland, zone F, victim of an old criminal political ruling class", he denounced in an interview "the French crime, committed by a political class, from the left as from the right".
+In October 2016, after dedicating a book about Jean-Edern Hallier to "the youth native from Euroland, zone F, the victim of an old criminal political ruling class", he denounced in an interview "the French crime, committed by a political class, from the left as from the right".